Nothing to see here: Failed supernovae are faint or rare: Analysis Pipeline

 The success of detecting particularly faint sources using difference imaging relies on the availability of a good quality template image to be subtracted from subsequent stacks of images.
 This template is created by combining multiple images taken under favourable conditions (i.e. deep, and good seeing) into a single master template.

 Three inputs are required to create such a deep template for a set of images: the range of time for the template to cover, an upper limit for the seeing of images to be used, and a lower limit on the zero point magnitude of images to be used.
 To find initial bounds for these cutoff points, a subset of PTF images was examined.
 The distributions of these parameters were plotted, and cutoff values were selected which would ensure that all template images were of a relatively high quality, but that enough images should be available.
-The lower bound for seeing was taken to be 2.2 arcseconds, and the upper bound for the zero point was taken to be 22.9.
+The upper bound for seeing was taken to be 2.2 arcseconds (i.e. only images with seeing lower than or equal to this value were included).
+The lower bound for the zero point was taken to be 22.9 (i.e. only images with zero points deeper than this were included).
 The same cutoffs were used for ZTF analysis.
 For both data sets, the maximum template length was set to 100 days.

 For each galaxy, the complete set of images is sorted by date of observation.
 Images are checked in order until one passes the specified quality thresholds.
 This is taken as the first image to be combined into the master template.
 All images prior to this are discarded.
 Any images taken within the template time range past this first image which also meet the quality thresholds are taken as template images.
 In the case where fewer than three images are eligible for the template, the cutoff points for seeing and image zero point are incrementally made more lenient until a sufficient number are obtained.
 Any images after the template cutoff point are left as science images.